mmmaaatttttt/personal-site/src/pages/stories/four-weddings.md

 * Of the three other categories that are scored, it appears that a strong showing in **venue** is the best predictor of success.
 Of the weddings that scored 26 or 30 points in venue (the highest marks possible), **66%** won the episode.
 For food, **50%** of weddings that scored 26 or 30 points won, and for dress only **39%** of weddings that scored 26 or 30 points won.

 ### Conclusion

+<Sidebar>Full disclosure: several episodes had incorrect tallies, or tallies that were simply impossible given the rules of the game.
+Where it was clear what the tallies should have been, I've adjusted the data.
+But there were a couple of times where it wasn't clear why things were off.
+In those cases, I've left the data as-is.
+Check out the notes in the CSV for more details.</Sidebar>

 So what did I learn from all of this reality television?
 As expected, on _Four Weddings_, money helps people win honeymoons.
 Sabotaging the overall experience scores of your peers can also help, though this doesn't seem to be happening too much, as it's pull off without looking like a jerk.
 Also, if you're going to splurge on one aspect of the wedding, go for the venue.